“Push yourself, because no one else is going to do it for you”

 In fact, the proposed inverted U-shaped curve between trait and desirable outcome peaks shortly above the average trait level, indicating that for any given trait, 23% of persons have an optimal level.
 Beyond that, it can be assumed that the optimal level of a trait will additionally fluctuate between persons and context.

-Implication for employment selection decisions
+Implications for employment selection decisions

 Unlike cognitive ability, where scientists predict a consistently linear relation to job performance, personality-performance relationships are presumably more complex.